 - you have an in-depth understanding, knowledge and experience of the specific data processing activities outlined in the code, the sector and required data protection expertise.
 This could include but is not limited to evidence to support your status as a trade association/representative body, your personnel training/qualifications and evidence requirements as outlined in the code of conduct;

-- your procedures and structures allow you to assess the eligibility of code members to comply with the code, provide monitoring over a defined period and evidence of your procedures for management of code member infringements;
+- your procedures and structures allow you to assess the eligibility of code members to apply for code membership and comply with code requirements, ensure potential code members are not subject of any ICO investigation or regulatory action that might prevent code membership being issued, and provide periodic compliance monitoring period and evidence your procedures for management of code member infringements;

 - you have a complaints handling process for complaints about code members, complaints against yourself and your appeals handling process;